 As long as they don’t make their way inside or bother humans, most cockroaches are actually beneficial to the environment by helping with decomposition.
 Cockroaches will eat almost anything, which helps clean up the earth.

 The most common cockroach species that invade homes are German cockroaches.
 They have been invading human habitations since ancient times.
-Unfortunately, for folks in Baltimore, they typically only live indoors near where humans reside, which makes them a significant pest problem.
+Unfortunately for folks in Baltimore, typically only live indoors near where humans reside, which makes them a significant pest problem.

 There are around 4,600 species of cockroaches in the world.
 Only a few are regularly found in homes, including the American cockroach, the Australian cockroach, the Oriental or Asian cockroach, the brown-banded cockroach, and worst of all, the German cockroach.

 German cockroach females produce 30-40 eggs together in an egg sac called an ootheca.
 That means a single fertilized female could result in a pretty extensive infestation in only a couple of months -- don’t let it get that far, get rid of roaches now!

 If there aren’t enough male cockroaches to go around, German cockroaches and other species can reproduce asexually, without a male.
 They can self-fertilize through a process called “parthenogenesis,” but only if there aren’t enough males.
 This is why it’s vital to call a cockroach exterminator as soon as they’re discovered.

 Cockroaches are excellent hitchhikers and incredibly adept at squeezing through tight spaces in Baltimore.
 If a single female survives, she could restart an infestation by herself — with or without a male around.
 It’s always good to take precautions to ensure they won’t come back by hiring professionals who can respond quickly to additional activity and continue to fight roaches effectively.